 HOW DOES THE ASSESSOR DETERMINE TAXABLE VALUE?

-The appropriate method under current law is that of replacement cost.
+The appropriate method under current law is the cost method, using replacement cost.
 Using this method, the Assessor must calculate the amount and cost of materials and labor it would take to replace the subject property.
-A depreciation factor of 1½ % per year is applied to the effective age of the property, up to a maximum of 50 years.
-Land values are derived from market sales or other recognized appraisal methods and are added to improvement values.
-Property values are updated every year.
+A depreciation factor of 1.5% per year is applied to the effective age of the property, up to a maximum of 50 years.
+Land values are derived from market sales or other recognized appraisal methods and are added to the improvement value.
+Property values are updated annually.

 HOW ARE TAXES CALCULATED?

 There are many tax districts in Clark County.
 To look at the breakdown of tax districts and the tax rates, please click on Tax Districts/Tax Rates link below.
 The tax rates for these districts are determined by the Department of Taxation.

 NRS 361.4723 provides a partial abatement of taxes.

 Below you will find an example of how to calculate the tax on a new home that does not qualify for the tax abatement.